How To Edit Your WordPress User Profile

 14 – Update Profile

-Don’t forget to click the Update Profile button to save any changes you make to your user profile settings …
+Remember to click the Update Profile button to save any changes you make to your user profile …

-- WordPress only requires an email address and a nickname in the Profile section.
+- WordPress only requires your email address and a nickname in your User Profile section.

-- The email address on your profile is never sent to any other site (including WordPress) and it is never shown on your website (unless you specifically choose to publish it, or use a theme that has been encoded to display your email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never displayed on your website (unless you choose to publish it, or use a theme that displays your email address).

-- Only registered users of your blog have access to the e-mail address you have provided.
+- Only registered users of your blog have access to the e-mail address you have entered.

-Adding certain plugins to your site (e.g. for adding social media features), may add or remove fields in your User Profile area (e.g. add a Facebook URL field, insert additional functionality options related to the plugin, etc…)
+Adding certain plugins to your site (e.g. for adding social media features), may add or remove fields in your User Profile section (e.g. add a Facebook URL field, insert additional functionality fields related to the plugin, etc…)

-There are various plugins that let you change user profile fields.
-You can browse many free plugins by typing in keywords like “user profile fields” in the “Add Plugins” section inside your dashboard …
+There are various plugins that allow you to modify user profile fields.
+You can browse many free plugins by typing in keywords like “user profile fields” in the “Add Plugins” section inside your WordPress dashboard …

-See Tip #3 in the “Your Profile: Additional Information” section further below for an example of a free plugin that lets you remove unnecessary fields in your Profile section.
+See Tip #3 in the “User Profile: Additional Info” section below for an example of a free plugin that lets you hide unnecessary fields in your Profile area.

-As mentioned above, the WordPress Profile section has a number of fields that allow you to enter additional contact information such as:
+As mentioned earlier, the WordPress Profile section has a number of fields that allow you to enter additional contact information such as:

-Most users simply ignore these fields.
-Some WordPress theme developers, however, may choose to display this and other contact information in their themes.
+Normally, you would simply leave these fields empty.
+Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.

 AIM is a desktop and mobile chat application that allows you to chat with friends or collaborate on a group project online …